RivasLeal/Systems_engineering_model_regression/README.md

 The libraries you need to install are openpyxl, numpy, matplotlib, scikit-learn, and Pillow.
 <br/> In order to install those libraries, run the following command in your local command prompt terminal:<br/>

-<br/>pip install openpyxl numpy matplotlib scikit-learn Pillow<br/>
+pip install openpyxl numpy matplotlib scikit-learn Pillow

 ### How to Run?